- Product Partners

 The grape seeds are put through a patented hot-water based extraction process without any traces of toxic chemicals or solvents in the final ingredient.

 Every lot of MegaNatural®-BP is rigorously tested for heavy metals, pesticides and microbiological contaminants to ensure purity and safety.

 MegaNatural®-BP was used in the first study that proved the positive effects of grape seed extract on human subjects.
-To date, the blood pressure benefits of MegaNatural®-BP have been demonstrated in a total of five clinical studies.
+To date, the blood pressure benefits of MegaNatural®-BP have been demonstrated in a total of three clinical studies.

 In general, these studies have shown that 300mg of MegaNatural®-BP daily may help improve diastolic and systolic blood pressure by about 11 points and 7 points, respectively, after 60 days in individuals with a starting blood pressure below 139/90.

 Research has indicated that MegaNatural®-BP works by helping to stimulate nitric oxide which allows smooth muscle in blood vessels to relax, supporting healthy blood flow.

 In clinical studies, MegaNatural®-BP has been shown to be free of reported side effects, making it a reliable option for people looking to maintain blood pressure within a healthy range.

 Why Capros® Is the Superior Amla...
 As Shown in 8 Human Clinical Studies

 Amla is considered one of the most important medicinal berries in the Indian traditional system of medicine.
 Harvested from branches up to 40 feet above ground, Amla contains unique polyphenols that offer a multitude of health benefits.

 The most notable of these polyphenols are Emblicanin A and Emblicanin B. Emblicanins are different from most other polyphenol antioxidants because they 1) have a cascading antioxidant effect and 2) resist becoming unwanted pro-oxidants.